tobek/laminae/notes.md

 - edward gorey ideally if anything were any good it would be indescribable (NNC)
 - Adam Smith: "[wonder arises] when something quite new and singular is presented… [and] memory cannot, from all its stores, cast up any image that nearly resembles this strange appearance" (NGC?)
 - 'everyone saves the [multiverse] in their own way' rough translation from turkish, part of raki culture
 - mutantur omnia nos et mutamur in illis - All things change, and we change with them (CNC?
-CGC?)
+CGC?
+NGD)
 - "Nothing that comes at the right time for you is too early or too late for me.
 Everything is fruit to me that your seasons bring, Nature." (marcus aurelius stoicism paraphrase) (CEC?
 NGC)
-- "if you want something, don't ask for nothing. / if you want nothing, don't ask for something." - futureheads (CGD)
+- "if you want something, don't ask for nothing. / if you want nothing, don't ask for something." - futureheads (NGD, CGD)
 - "...but it was not thought that fascinated him, but rather the processes by which thought moves.
 It was the machine he loved, not what the machine makes.
 The method by which the fool arrives at his folly was as dear to him as the ultimate wisdom of the wise.
 So much, indeed, did the subtle mechanism of mind fascinate him that he despised language, or looked upon it as an incomplete instrument of expression." - oscar wilde - the critic as artist
 - "Any material object which can give us pleasure in the simple contemplation of its outward qualities without any direct and definite exertion of the intellect, I call in some ways, or in some degree, beautiful." - Ruskin, Modern Painters vol i, chapter 6 (LNC maaaybe but not great)
 - "Nothing in life is to be feared, it is only to be understood." - Marie Curie
     - followed by "Now is the time to understand more, so that we may fear less."
 - "A vibrant worldview is strong enough to persuade via reason to some and via aesthetic to others" - https://twitter.com/thinkagainer/ - NGC?
+- rilke quote about god coming
+    + Why don’t you think of him as the one who is coming, who has been approaching from all eternity, the one who will someday arrive, the ultimate fruit of a tree whose leaves we are?
+What keeps you from projecting his birth into the ages that are coming into existence, and living your life as a painful and lovely day in the history of a great pregnancy?
+Don’t you see how everything that happens is again and again a beginning, and couldn’t it be His beginning, since, in itself, starting is always so beautiful?
+If he is the most perfect one, must not what is less perfect precede him, so that he can choose himself out of fullness and superabundance?
+Must he not be the last one, so that he can include everything in himself, and what meaning would we have if he whom we are longing for has already existed?
+    + As bees gather honey, so we collect what is sweetest out of all things and build Him.
+Even with the trivial, with the insignificant (as long as it is done out of love) we begin, with work and with the repose that comes afterward, with a silence or with a small solitary joy, with everything that we do alone, without anyone to join or help us, we start Him whom we will not live to see, just as our ancestors could not live to see us.
+And yet they, who passed away long ago, still exist in us, as predisposition, as burden upon our fate, as murmuring blood, and as gesture that rises up from the depths of time.
 - James Richardson
     - Vectors: Aphorisms & Ten-Second Essays_, Richardson 2001
         - 166. Beware of knowing your virtues; you may lose them.
 Beware of knowing your vices; you may forgive them.
-(CGD)
+(NGD, CGD)
         - 273. You who have proved how much like me you are: how could I trust you?
-(CGD)
+(NGD, CGD)
     - James Richardson, Vectors 2.0: More Aphorisms and Ten-Second Essays
         - 91. If you make rules only you can win by, they will play by other rules.
         - 17. When all agree, so does the Devil.